jamlo/jmeter-bosh-release/README.md

 ## Notes

 1. Use a reliable DNS server in your BOSH networks settings; for example Google's `8.8.8.8` DNS server.
 This will limit the overhead that may occurred during DNS lookup, thus making the test results more realistic.
-2. In an effort to mimic a realistic network traffic source, multiple deployments of JMeter Tornado can be located on multiple IAAS and regions.
+2. In an effort to mimic a realistic network traffic source, multiple deployments of **Tornado for Apache&trade; JMeter&trade;** can be located on multiple IAAS and regions.

 ## License

-Apache License, Version 2.0.
+Apache&trade; License, Version 2.0.
 See the [LICENSE](LICENSE) and [NOTICE](NOTICE) files for more information.